 All five of her children will go home with presents.

 “We have gifts for everyone,” said McKoy while briefly telling the large audience why, for the past decade, he has been giving toys to local children.
-“When I was a little kid, I always wanted a red tricycle, but Santa Claus never brought it,” he said.
+“When I was a little kid, I always wanted a red bicycle, but Santa Claus never brought it,” he said.
 “That’s why for little children I like to give out tricycles and bikes.”

 The councilman who was selected by his colleague to serve as council president for the fourth time five months ago explained why Santa Claus never managed to climb down his family’s chimney in Jamaica to leave a red tricycle under the Christmas tree, “We were poor.
 I never knew we were poor.”